 Module 6: Dealing with Changes

-- General rules on changes
+- General rules regarding changes

 - Two types of modifications: unilateral modification and addendum

-- Suspension procedure
+- Suspension procedures

-Module 7: Reporting and Payment Process
+Module 7: Reporting Rules and Payment Procedures

 - Payment procedures